petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.markdown

    Through the use of version control, we can always go back in time to the input materials and process definitions that produced any given artifact and produce it again.
+4. Leverage automation to make iterations as lightweight as possible.

 ```mermaid
 flowchart LR